ericanastas/sequence-timeline/README.md

 - Line could create itself with an event where `Source` = `Target`

 - Bool `TargetCreated`: Identifies if the target was created by this event

-- Should it be possible to
+- Should it be possible for the Source to be created by an event as well?
+I think the assumption is the source exists before the event

+- Bool `TargetDestroyed`: The Target line is destroyed by the event
+- Bool `SourceDestroyed`: The Source line is destroyed by the event

 #### Activation ###